rwynn/monstache-site/src/config.md

 Allows one to configure x509 authentication with MongoDB.
 For more information see [x509 auth](https://docs.mongodb.com/manual/tutorial/configure-x509-client-authentication/).

+!!! note
+	You must configure your `mongo-url` with the request parameter `authMechanism=MONGODB-X509`.
+	You must also supply both of the following file paths:

 !!! note ""

-        You must supply both of the following file paths

 	#### client-cert-pem-file